BhavyaAICE/jt/SETUP.md

 ## Admin Account Setup

-The application now uses **Magic Link Authentication** (passwordless login).
+The application uses **Email-based Authentication** (no password required).

 To create an admin account:

-1. Click "Sign In / Sign Up" on the login page
-2. Enter your email (e.g., `admin@auroraservices.com`) in the popup
+1. Go to the login page and enter your email (e.g., `admin@auroraservices.com`)
-3. Check your email inbox for the magic link
-4. Click the magic link to sign in
+2. Click "Sign In" - you'll be logged in automatically
-5. After signing in for the first time, run this SQL query in Supabase SQL Editor to grant admin privileges:
+3. After signing in for the first time, run this SQL query in Supabase SQL Editor to grant admin privileges:

 ```sql
 UPDATE users